christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

  Don't forget to **test** your package.
 [Test driven development](https://en.wikipedia.org/wiki/Test-driven_development)--where you write and automate the test for the correctness of your code before fully writing the code--enables you to create more robust code that is easier to maintain.
 It is more robust, because you have tests validating its correctness.
 It is more maintainable, because changes both to the package and its dependencies are automatically evaluated before deployment.
 Ideally your tests allow you to "fail fast" in that the tests fail close to the source of problem.
 This makes the debugging process faster. [pytest](https://docs.pytest.org/en/6.2.x/), as part of CI/CD pipeline allows you to automatically test your packages.

-Take advantage of version control and CI/CD tools, [TO COMPLETE]
+Take advantage of version control and CI/CD tools such as Git, GitHub, and GitHub actions.
+These tools allow you to develop new features while being confident that they only make it to the "release" version of the package once they have passed your tests.

 ## Example